 Wilmington, Jan.
 21. - (AP) - Fire roared through a 100-room hotel and destroyed six adjacent stores here early today.
 Loss was estimated at more than $1,000,000.

-MRS. HORACE T. KING of Wilmington, reported that her uncle, J. R. MALLARD of Charlotte, had occupied a room in the hotel and that he...
+MRS. HORACE T. KING of Wilmington, reported that her uncle, J. R. MALLARD of Charlotte, had occupied a room in the hotel and that he was unaccounted for.
+She said her uncle, about 70 years old, was in Wilmington visiting her father, E. F. MALLARD, 67, who is in a hospital here.
+Whether the aged man had reached safety and failed to...
 Read MORE...

 Robesonian - Lumberton, North Carolina - January 21, 1949